 which appears dull as compared to unscuffed areas.

-needs no further effort to bring about a shine.
-Most modem polishes
+and needs no further effort to bring about a shine.
+Most modem

-are of the self-shine type.
-Other terms use to describe this type
+polishes are of the self-shine type.
+Other terms use to describe

 Term applied to low angle gloss.

-in safer footing; the amount of resistance to slipping, usually
+results in safer footing; the amount of resistance to slipping,

 Silicate- Catalyst for soaps and detergents.
 Sodium Xylenesulfonate-